natrlhy/teslaPowerwall/README.md

 git clone https://github.com/natrlhy/teslaPowerwall.git
 ```

+Ensure you have a working installation of Python 3 on your system

 ## Usage

-Modify the accounts.yml to include your Tesla Account email address the the respective password.
+Modify the `accounts.yml` to include your Tesla Account email address the the respective password.

 In the `teslatoken.py` file you may want to modify these lines to fit your environment.
 It assumes you will be in the directory that you are running the `pw_mode.py` script.
 Search the `teslatoken.py` file for `yml` and modify the paths as needed.